bigskysoftware/grugbrain.dev/index.md

 still trying all bad ideas in front end development so still much change and hard to know

-grug recommend taking all revolutionary new approach with grain salt: big brains have working for long time on computers now, most ideas have tried at least once.  grug not saying can't learn new tricks or no good new ideas, but also much of time wasted on recycled bad ideas, lots of spirit complexity demon power come from putting new idea willy nilly into code base
+grug recommend taking all revolutionary new approach with grain salt: big brains have working for long time on computers now, most ideas have tried at least once

+grug not saying can't learn new tricks or no good new ideas, but also much of time wasted on recycled bad ideas, lots of spirit complexity demon power come from putting new idea willy nilly into code base

+# <a name="grug-on-fold"></a>[Fear Of Looking Dumb](#grug-on-fold)

 note!  very good if senior grug willing to say publicly: "hmmm, this too complex for grug"!

-many developers Fear Of Looking Dumb (FOLD), grug also at one time fold, but grug learn get over:  important senior grug say "this too complicated and confuse"  this make it ok for junior grugs to admit too complex not understand as well!
-FOLD major source of complexity demon power over developer, especially younger grugs!
+many developers Fear Of Looking Dumb (FOLD), grug also at one time FOLD, but grug learn get over: very important senior grug say "this too complicated and confuse to me"

+this make it ok for junior grugs to admit too complex and not understand as well, often such case!
+FOLD major source of complexity demon power over developer, especially young grugs!

-take FOLD power away, very good senior grug!
+take FOLD power away, very good of senior grug!

-note: important to make thinking face and look big brained when saying though.  be prepare for big brain or, worse and much more common, *thinks* is big brain to make fun.  be strong! no fold!  club sometimes useful here, but more often sense of humor and especially last failed project by big brain very useful, so collect
+note: important to make thinking face and look big brained when saying though.  be prepare for big brain or, worse and much more common, *thinks* is big brain to make snide remark of grug

+be strong! no FOLD!

+club sometimes useful here, but more often sense of humor and especially last failed project by big brain very useful, so collect and be calm

 # <a name="grug-on-imposter-syndrom"></a>[Impostor Syndrome](#grug-on-imposter-syndrom)